 Do they have experience in your industry?

 It’s common for ERP providers to specialise, or have strong experience, in one or two specific industries.
 Is your industry one of those?
 It’s probably a good idea to select a partner who knows your industry inside out, or at the very least has executed at least one project in your vertical.
 This saves valuable time as the consultant already gets the processes, challenges and regulations involved with operating in your specific industry, so they can quickly get on with getting to know your individual business and building a solution that’s right for you.

 Is it a good fit?

-This is probably the most important point to consider – can you see your organisation working with their organisation?
+This is probably the most important point to consider when choosing an ERP implementation partner – can you see your organisation working with their organisation?
 As mentioned at the very start of this blog post, an ERP implementation is a long process and switching partners in the middle of that process is far from ideal.
 That switch will cost you valuable time and quite likely result in a massive budget overspend.
 It’s important to ensure your decision isn’t just about price, or even about purely capability – you should make sure that the values of your organisation and the values of your ERP partner mesh.
 Ideally, their consultants will become an extended part of your team, so it’s important to make sure they fit.
 Are your respective expectations aligned?
 Do they fully understand your business and your objectives?
 If the answer to either of those is no, it’s probably a good idea to keep looking.